Anthem Says No To Many Scans Done By Hospital-Owned Clinics

 "Anthem would be better off judging the quality of these [imaging] diagnoses," regardless of where they're provided, and setting payment accordingly, she says.

 Imaging tests are generally subject to preapproval by Anthem to confirm that they're medically necessary.
 Under the new policy, AIM Specialty Health, an Anthem subsidiary, will also evaluate where they should be performed.
-Doctors who request non-emergency outpatient MRI or CT scans that can be done at an independent imaging center rather than one owned by the hospital will be given a list of centers eligible for patient referrals.
+Doctors who request nonemergency outpatient MRI or CT scans that can be done at an independent imaging center rather than one owned by the hospital will be given a list of centers eligible for patient referrals.

 The policy doesn't apply to mammograms or X-rays.